Lachiemckbioinfo/KEGGChem/README.md

   -s, --structure       Download structural data for compounds, such as weight and mass, and .mol and .kcf files.
 Default = False
   --pubchem             Search PubChem database using SID codes retrieved from compounds.
 Default = False --sdf                 Download sdf file from PubChem.
 Requires --pubchem argument.
+Default = False --homolog             Find genes on the KEGG database with the same KO codes.
+Requires --mode=ko.
+Default = False --homolog-organism    Restrict the genes to be downloaded with the --homolog command.
+This can be done with one of the following options: -Input a KEGG organism code (e.g., hsa, ggo, ptr). -Input a file containing a list of KEGG
+                        organism codes. -Input a search keyword, which corresponds to a premade list of organism codes for all KEGG organisms in a given clade.
+E.g., animals, mammals, bacteria.
-Default = False --quiet               Run program quietly and reduce data printed to screen.
+  --quiet               Run program quietly and reduce data printed to screen.
 Default = False --verbose             Print extra program details to screen.
 Default = False